Udayan-Singh/Sentiment-Analysis/README.md

-# Twitter Sentiment Analysis using Logistic Regression
+# Sentiment Analysis using Logistic Regression

 This repository contains the ipynb file for a machine learning model used to predict the sentiment analysis of a tweet on the popular website 'X'(formerly Twitter).
 It uses **Logistic Regression** to create a model to analyse he tweet.